11 great off-the-beaten-path places to visit in Japan

 Biwa Lake

-Just 1 hour by train from Osaka (to Omimaiko Station) and only 30 minutes from Kyoto, is the biggest lake in Japan, Lake Biwa.
-This is a relaxed paradise for those who love nature, water sports, birdwatching.
+Just 1 hour by train from Osaka (to Omimaiko Station) and 30 minutes from Kyoto, Lake Biwa is the largest lake in Japan.
+This is a relaxed paradise for those who love nature, water sports, and birdwatching.
 Great for a day trip from Kyoto or while you’re visiting Osaka.

-The water is very clean and there are some nice beaches.
-Many Japanese people love to camp here during the weekends.
+The water is very clean, and there are some nice beaches.
+Many Japanese people love to camp here on weekends.

 8 – Takachiho, Taketa, and Mt.
 Aso